 Baby sleeping bags are becoming very popular with parents, and are promoted as a way of reducing the risk of SIDS

 The main justification is that baby sleep bags are intended to prevent babies from getting their heads covered with bedding during sleep.
 For this reason it is important to ensure babies are not placed in sleeping bags that are too big, and that they could slide down in to.
-Many parents feel they help babies sleep better, by preventing them from wriggling out of bedding or kicking off blankets, and keeping them at a comfortable temperature (L’Hoir et al. 1998).
+Many parents feel sleep bags help babies sleep better, by preventing them from wriggling out of bedding or kicking off blankets, and keeping them at a comfortable temperature (L’Hoir et al. 1998).

-Additionally no research has been done to look at how baby sleeping bags are actually used, and whether parents use blankets in addition to sleep bags.
+No research has yet examined how baby sleeping bags are actually used, and whether parents use blankets in addition to sleep bags.
 The UK’s biggest SIDS research and advisory body, the Lullaby Trust, recommends the use of baby sleep bags, however they also state that further research is needed to identify whether the proposed benefits of sleep bag use are real.